Detecting and Dealing With Elder Financial Abuse

 Designate a Financial Power of Attorney

-A financial power of attorney is a specific person who oversees making financial decisions on your behalf if you lose the ability to do so independently.
+A financial power of attorney is a specific person who oversees making financial decisions on your behalf if you lose the ability to do so on your own.
 Most states require you to record this transfer of power in writing and have it signed and notarized.
 You may have powers of attorney for other areas in your life.
 The person who serves as your financial power of attorney can also serve in other capacities.

 Create a Joint Account